Understanding ADHD in Your Classroom

 • Risky behaviours leading to premature death

-• Twice as likely to not graduate high school?
+• Twice as likely not to graduate from high school

 How does ADHD affect peer relationships?